bsshreyas99/RideShare_DBaaS/README.md

 5. Inside the zookeeper folder, run the command `sudo docker build -t zoo_new ./` to create the zookeeper image.
 6. Run the rabbitmq container with the created image using the command `sudo docker run -p 5672:5672 rabbitmq_new`.
 7. Run the zookeeper container with the created image using the command `sudo docker run -p 2181:2181 zoo_new`.
-8. Finally run the orchestrator container by mounting the volume `/var/run/docker.sock`.
+8. Finally run the orchestrator container by mounting the volumes `/var/run/docker.sock` and `/usr/bin`.
 Use the following command to achieve this:
   `sudo docker run -it -p 80:8000 -v /var/run/docker.sock:/var/run/docker.sock -v /usr/bin:/usr/bin orc_new`.
 The read and      write APIs are exposed on port 80.

 ### Instance 2 and 3: